-While prevalence data on persistent pain at a regional level is limited, it is estimated that one in five of the Australian adult population suffers from persistent pain.
+Persistent pain is pain that lasts beyond normal healing time after injury or illness-generally 3 to 6 months.
+It is a common and complex condition, and the pain experienced can be anything from mild to severe.
+The defining characteristic of chronic pain is that it is ongoing and experienced on most days of the week While prevalence data on persistent pain at a regional level is limited, it was estimated that around one in five Australians aged 45 years and over reported having persistent pain1.
 Persistent pain is often linked to chronic musculoskeletal conditions, which have a slightly lower prevalence in the Gold Coast PHN region compared to national rates.
 However, an ageing Gold Coast population combined with predictions that the prevalence of musculoskeletal conditions will rise in Australia over the next few decades means that there is likely to be increasing cases of persistent pain in the Gold Coast region.